adumbguyu812/NumStationGen/README.md

 ## How to use this

 Before you can use this, you will need to install Python obviously, but also MIDIUtils.
-It's as simple as `pip install midiutils`
+It's as simple as `pip install midiutil`

 Once you do that, we can get started: